bijirgiriiitg/Amazon-Price-Extension/README.md

 <h1>Amazon Scraper Extension </h1>

+<p align="justifu">Developed a browser extension to get the product information from Amazon after sign up.
+The extension was developed
+to enhance the Amazon shopping experience.<hr/>
+Created a extension using NodeJS providing users with quick access to purchase and order history of Amazon.<hr/>
+Technologies Used: HTML, CSS, NodeJS for backend functionality, JWT for authentication, Angular for front-end framework and MongoDB to store data.</p>

 <p align="justify">Amazon Scraper Extension is an extension through which a user can sign up and log in and used MongoDB to store
 data after sign up and Node.js to develop an extension and for database connection.</p>